oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             .. versionadded:: 5.0
         * - ``queueRequests``
           - NA
+          - NA
           - .. _createpoolpoolattrsqueuerequests:

             This property was removed in node-oracledb 3.0 and queuing was always enabled.
-In node-oracledb 5.0, set ``queueMax`` to 0 to disable queuing.
+From node-oracledb 5.0, set ``queueMax`` to 0 to disable queuing.
 See :ref:`Connection Pool Queue <connpoolqueue>` for more information.
         * - ``queueTimeout``
           - Number
+          - Both
           - .. _createpoolpoolattrsqueuetimeout:

             The number of milliseconds after which connection requests waiting in the connection request queue are terminated.
 If ``queueTimeout`` is set to 0, then queued connection requests are never terminated.